jonstites/hello-cicd/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-[1] Cross and Trust
-[2] Most Rust projects use AppVeyor to build Windows binaries.
-[3] Windows is super slow though.